PrestaShop/docs/development/components/form/form-theme/form-pages.md

 International > Taxes > Taxes                                         | 1.7.6 | 1.7.8
 International > Taxes > Taxes > Add new / edit tax                    | 1.7.6 | 1.7.8

-**85%** of the forms have been refactored to rely fully on the UI Kit Form Theme in PrestaShop 1.7.8
+As of PrestaShop 1.7.8, **85%** of the forms have been refactored to rely fully on the UI Kit Form Theme.